WLJSTeam/wljs-docs/docs/frontend/Advanced/executables.md

 FrontEndExecutable["uid", extra arguments...]
 ```

 If it would be possible, one could also add support `Function` symbol to the frontend.
 And then, we can for sure perform recalculations directly on the frontend!
-See more in [Frontend functions](Frontend%20functions.md)

 ## Cheat-sheet
 for the brief explanation